-These partly desiccated flowers of Cadaba aphylla show the vital parts of the flower a bit better than the brightly coloured photos already presented in the Album.
-The stamens and style are joined in one erect column until more than two thirds of the way up, where the five to eight filaments suddenly spread widely in an elegantly regular formation.
+These partly desiccated flowers of Cadaba aphylla show the vital floral parts better than the brightly coloured, flourishing flowers may sometimes do.
+The stamens and style are joined in one erect column for more than two thirds of the way up, where the five to eight filaments abruptly spread widely in a regular formation.

-The purplish stigma is still standing amidst the stamens as well.
-The brownish sepals clutching the ovary at the flower base have rough surfaces as can be seen.
-They look like petals, but this plant does not only lack leaves: it seldom has any petals at all.
-The peduncles of the flowers appear to have tiny, short hairs that look purple here (Manning, 2009).
+The purplish style and stigma are still standing amidst the stamens.
+The brownish sepals clutching the ovary at the flower base are rough-surfaced.
+They look like petals, but this plant does not only lack leaves, it also has no petals.
+The peduncles of the flowers appear to have a faint hairy covering, purplish in the photo (Manning, 2009; Coates Palgrave, 2002).